Thematic investing is

 Our research team is organized around themes, not industries, sectors, or geographies.
 Our analysts develop a forward-looking lens into transformational shifts, investment ideas and companies on the leading edge of thematic tailwinds.
 Some recent themes are:

 Breakthroughs in genomic science are changing the practice of medicine.
-Genomic sequencing technology, clinical research, and data analytics are converging to deliver novel treatments and diagnostics that will improve medical outcomes and usher in a new era of healthcare.
+Genomic sequencing technology, clinical research, data analytics and gene editing are converging to deliver novel treatments and diagnostics that will improve medical outcomes and usher in a new era of healthcare.

 Automation that was concentrated in automobile production in the developed world is now penetrating other industries such as healthcare, retail, and logistics.
 Installation costs have come down while flexibility and intelligence have gone up, allowing the adoption of core technologies to proliferate.
-This will lead to improved productivity, dramatic shifts in supply chains and growing end markets for technology components and industrial equipment.
+This will lead to improved productivity, dramatic shifts in supply chains, and growing end markets for technology components and industrial equipment.